Our Appointment System

 - Continuing education and update

-- Negotiation and correspondence with the Primary Care Trust
+- Negotiation and correspondence with the Gloucestershire Clinical Commissioning Group (CCG) and Care Quality Commission (CQC)

 - Monitoring of performance against Department of Health Targets

 - General administration of practice business

 Our GPs are also involved in the following activities outside practice time